Canal+ Séries

-Canal+ Séries is a French TV channel devoted to programming series.
+Canal+ Séries was a French TV channel devoted to programming series.
 It was part of the Les Chaînes Canal+ or the Ciné-Séries package of Canal+.
 The channel does not broadcast advertising; it was expected to cease broadcasting on 13 October 2025, but it was postponed to 1 December 2025.

 History

 In June 2013, Canal+ Group announced that they were creating a new channel named Canal+ Séries for the start of the school year, integrating it into the Canal+ channel services, at no additional cost.

 Canal+ Séries had an African version, which was replaced by Canal+ Elles on 15 October 2019.

 Description

 The channel broadcasts many shows a few days after the American broadcasting (in English with French subtitles), but it also broadcasts series dubbed in French or French series.
 The channel also broadcasts series from other Canal+ channels (Suburgatory, The Returned, etc.).

 The OCS channels have an exclusive contract with HBO, Canal+ Séries broadcasts rerun of HBO series.
 But in 2017, OCS's contract with HBO became stricter, giving complete exclusivity to OCS.